89.5 KNCJ — Nevada Classical & Jazz

 89.5 KNCJ's program schedule highlights

-- Just three years ago, KNCJ was a hope and a vision.
-Just three years later, a growing audience of 12,000 weekly listeners are enjoying daily classical music, weekend jazz and Saturday morning opera.
+- Launched in 2016, KNCJ was a hope and a vision.
+Now, a growing audience of 12,000 weekly listeners are enjoying daily classical music, weekend jazz and Saturday morning opera.
 Financial support is also growing, enabling KJNC to add more local programs, interviews and performances.